 Medical Editor: Melissa Conrad Stöppler, MD

-Revia (naltrexone) is a special narcotic drug that blocks the effects of other narcotic medicines and alcohol.
-It is used to treat narcotic drug or alcohol addiction and is taken orally in tablet form.
-Side effects can include weakness, insomnia, increased thirst, anxiety, nervousness, or muscle aches.
+Revia (naltrexone) is a special narcotic drug that blocks the effects of other narcotic medicines and alcohol used to treat narcotic drug or alcohol addiction and is taken orally in tablet form.
+Side effects of Revia include weakness, tiredness, sleep problems (insomnia), increased thirst, anxiety, nervousness, restlessness, irritability, lightheadedness, fainting, muscle or joint aches, decreased sex drive, impotence, or difficulty having an orgasm.
 Other side effects may occur.

 Naltrexone has been shown to increase the incidence of early fetal loss in animal studies.
 There are no adequate and well-controlled studies of Revia in pregnant women.
 Revia (naltrexone) should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.
 The drug was shown to be excreted in breast milk in animal studies, but it is not known whether it is excreted in human milk.